datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 because they lack a built-in ability to browse or search them.

-A Forgejo-aneksajo instance -- theoretically -- provides a much nicer environment for hosting such large dataset built from many components.
+A Forgejo-aneksajo instance -- theoretically -- provides a much nicer environment for hosting such a large dataset built from many components.
 Git-annex is immediately available, no need for custom implementations.
 There is a nice UI that promises convenient browsing, and all the other goodies.
 The big question
 is: